collegeman/sharepress/readme.txt

 = I'm having trouble.
 Where can I get support? =

-Documentation and support sfor SharePress are available [here](http://fatpanda.zendesk.com).
+Documentation and support for SharePress are available [here](http://fatpanda.zendesk.com).

 E-mail based tech support is available to Pro customers.
 All you have to do is [buy a key](https://getsharepress.com/?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=get-support).